apryamostanov/website-source/src/views/md/index.md

 # Mission

-Infinite Technology ∞ is a non-profit based, non-commercial open-source software foundation established in 2018.
+Infinite TECH is a non-profit based, non-commercial open-source software foundation established in 2018.

 Our mission is to streamline Web and Mobile app development by standardizing and systemizing the primary infrastructure
 components: